 - To make it little sweeter in taste, add 2 tablespoon of sugar to it.
 In my case I added 3 tablespoon of the same sugar syrup which I used to cook patties.

-- After its completely cooled, add Kewra water to Rabri.
+- After the rabri completely cooled, add Kewra water to Rabri.

-Now to assemble Rasmalai, put all the patties in a bowl and pour the Rabri over them.
+- Now to assemble Rasmalai, put all the patties in a bowl and pour the Rabri over them.
 Garnish this with chopped almonds and pistachios and keep it in refrigerator for 5-6 hours for chilling.
-If you liked this recipe try my Rabri Falooda Recipe.

 - To check whether your patties are cooked properly you can do the water test.
 Put one rasgulla into a glass of water.
 If it sinks to the bottom and settle then it’s done, if it floats in water then you have to cook them in sugar syrup for few more minutes.